-- barbeque grill or barbeque pit and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes, and which is not used to dispose of garbage or yard waste. - (h) Yard waste- means limited yard debris: leaves, pine straw, and dry brush/limbs no more than 6 inches in diameter that have fallen or been cut from growth on one's own property.
+- barbeque grill or barbeque pit and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes, and which is not used to dispose of garbage or yard waste. - (h) Yard waste- means limited yard debris: leaves, pine straw, and dry brush/limbs that have fallen or been cut from growth on one's own property.